openhab/openhab-addons/addons/binding/org.openhab.binding.knx/README.md

 The openHAB KNX binding allows to connect to [KNX Home Automation](http://www.knx.org/) installations.
 Switching lights on and off, activating your roller shutters or changing room temperatures are only some examples.

 To access your KNX bus you either need a gateway device which is connected to the KNX bus and allows computers to access the bus communication.
-This can be either an Ethernet (as a Router or a Tunne type) or a serial gateway.
+This can be either an Ethernet (as a Router or a Tunnel type) or a serial gateway.
 The KNX binding then can communicate directly with this gateway.
 Alternatively a PC running [KNXD](https://github.com/knxd/knxd) (free open source component sofware) can be put in between which then acts as a broker allowing multiple client to connect to the same gateway.
 Since the protocol is identical, the KNX binding can also communicate with it transparently.

 ## Supported Things